dgaydukov/cert-aws/files/sa.md

 * data encryption keys

 Redshift Spectrum - allows you to query data in s3, it's serverless just like Athena, so you pay for resources you consume.
+It different from Athena, cause it allows you to join current redshift tables with data from s3.
 Under the hood there is a fleet of thousands Redshift Spectrum nodes spread across multiple AZ.
 Query is submitted to leader node of your Redshift cluster => leader node optimizes, compiles, and pushes the query execution to the compute nodes => compute nodes submit requests to redshift spectrum spectrum pool thousands of ec2 and query data from s3 and return it back to cluster.